 We also support the welfare and safety of all pupils by ensuring that Child Protection is included in the curriculum to help children stay safe, recognise when they do not feel safe and identify to whom they can talk if they have concerns.

-For more details please refer to our Safeguarding Children Policy, which can be found in our Policies section and click here to read the Department of Education’s Keeping Children Safe In Education Part One and Annex A.
+For more details please refer to our Safeguarding Children Policy, which can be found in our Policies section and click here to read the Department of Education’s Keeping Children Safe In Education Part One.